barend-erasmus/database-backup-dropbox/README.md

 ## Notes

-This tool only support MS SQL Server databases.
+This tool only supports MS SQL Server databases.